+Radio Communications had another excellent year, increasing both sales and profitability.
 This division has a base level of sales in the range of \$65 million to \$75 million per annum, with large HF projects often taking us to the top of this range.
 In FY17, Radio Communications revenue increased 9% to \$70.9 million, and segment profit increased 14% to \$19.9 million.

-While FY17 was another excellent result for the division, we remain focused on our strategy to broaden our revenue base by transitioning to complete communications solutions for our customers and expanding our technology platforms into more attractive adjacent markets.
+While FY17 was another excellent result for the division, we remain focused on our strategy to broaden our revenue base by transitioning to complete communications solutions for our customers and expanding our technology platforms into more attractive, adjacent markets.

-We have released two new handheld, tactical radios for the global military market, Sentry-VTM and Sentry-HTM.
-These products expanded our offering to military customers and, along with our investment in the Stealth antenna range, are assisting our transition from a product to a solutions business.
+One example of how we are achieving broader market appeal is through the release of two new handheld tactical radios for the global military market, Sentry-VTM and Sentry-HTM.
+These products are modelled on Codan's leading-edge software-defined Envoy® HF radio and, along with the recent investment in the Stealth antenna range, will expand our offering to military customers and assist our transition from a product to a solutions business.

-As previously announced, the company accelerated development of the new CascadeTM LMR product platform in order to grow the business.
+The company has accelerated development of the new Cascade[TM] Land Mobile Radio (LMR) product platform in order to grow the business.
 CascadeTM was released to the market in July 2017, with further features to be released during the course of FY18.
-The LMR sales force has also been bolstered with a focus on selling radio network solutions into the North American market.
-Sales cycles can be anywhere from six to eighteen months and therefore we expect to see sales growth from the CascadeTM product range fully reflected in revenue from FY19.
+The LMR sales force has also been bolstered to ensure that we maximise international distribution.